Routes into social work

 From starting your social work career to supporting your return after an extended break, at West Sussex County Council we’re proud to offer a number of routes to employment within children’s social care.

-We have an apprenticeship scheme for motivated and dedicated employees who want to take the next step by training to become a qualified social worker within Early Help and Children’s Services.
-A social work apprentice will gain ‘on the job’ experience to develop their knowledge, skills and behaviour to achieve a degree in social work.
+We have an apprenticeship scheme for motivated and dedicated employees within our Children, Young People and Learning directorate who want to take the next step by training to become a qualified social worker.
+A social work apprentice will gain ‘on the job’ experience to develop their knowledge, skills and behaviours to achieve a level 6 degree in social work.

-Sitting within an operational Children’s Services team the social work apprentice will be employed as a Child and Family Worker while completing the programme.
+Sitting within an operational Children’s Social Care team, the social work apprentice will be employed as a Child and Family Worker while completing the programme.
 This is a challenging role and they will need to be able to demonstrate that they have the right skills, experience and attitude to become a social worker, as well as the ability to meet the requirements of academic study.

 Visit the Institute for Apprenticeship's Social Worker (Degree) page, where you can get further insight into the role.

 We are proud to have established our very own West Sussex Social Work Academy, sitting alongside our social work teams in the north and south of the county.
 We are revolutionising the way we work within our children's services and continue to develop the academy so that we can guide and steer NQSWs through that crucial first year of practice - the assessed and supported year in employment (ASYE).
 Only the most promising and passionate advocates of children and young people who wish to work in front line child protection teams will be selected to take part in this programme.